Payment Guide: Paid Memberships

 If the above sounds like your business model, our paid enrollment settings make it very easy to configure payment for your site.
-Simply go to the "Program Pricing" tab of your Payment Settings page, select the "Charge Students for Enrollment" option, and choose one or more payment plan options (one-time, installment, and subscription).
+Simply go to the "Program Pricing" tab of your Payment Settings page, select the "Charge a simple paid membership with optional add-ons and no free content" option, and choose one or more payment plan options (one-time, installment, and subscription).

-Any course, project or discussion board content you publish in your program will automatically be included your student's memberships.
-Any courses you set to "sold separately", and any digital products, will be purchasable by your students as add-ons.
+Any course, project or discussion board content you publish in your program will automatically be included in your student's memberships.
+Any courses you set to "sold separately", and any digital products will be purchasable by your students as add-ons.

 Limitations of Paid Membership Versus Other Payment Settings: